advanced-rest-client/raml-documentation-panel/README.md

 Custom property | Description | Default
 ----------------|-------------|----------
 `--raml-documentation-panel` | Mixin applied to the element | `{}`
-`--raml-docs-path-selector-width` | Width of the path selector.
-It is applied to both `width` and `min-width` properties | `256px`
 `--raml-docs-main-content` | Mixin applied to the main docs content (where the docs content is displayed). | `{}` `--raml-docs-main-content-width` | Max width of the documentation panel.
 Additional space is required for innner panels navigation | `900px`
-`--raml-docs-documentation-width` | Width of the documentation panel.
+`--raml-docs-documentation-width` | Max width of the documentation panel.
 It should be used to avoid usability issues for reading long texts. | `700px`